-REAP (ReEntry Acceleration Program) Immersion is a 3 credit course.
-B8584 REAP: Reforming Mass Incarceration and the Role of Business (taught by Prof. Damon Phillips), a 2.5 day August block course, is a pre-requisite to this course.
-Only students who apply prior to course bidding and have been accepted can enroll in B8580 REAP Immersion.
+REAP (ReEntry Acceleration Program) Immersion is a 3-credit course.
+B8584 REAP: Reforming Mass Incarceration and the Role of Business (taught by Prof. Damon Phillips), a 2.5-day August block course, is a pre-requisite to this course.
+Only students who have completed B8584 and have applied prior to course bidding and have been accepted can enroll in B8580 REAP Immersion.

-In REAP Immersion the core organizing activity will be teaching business skills to incarcerated and formerly incarcerated people, or advising students on their career portfolio for employment.
-Spring instructor teams will teach the Fundamentals of Entrepreneurship, and Getting to Yes courses.
+In REAP Immersion the core organizing activity will be teaching business skills to incarcerated and formerly incarcerated people or advising students on their career portfolio for employment or Startup Works ventures.
+Spring instructor teams will teach the Fundamentals of Entrepreneurship course, and possibly lead Startup Works sessions.

 This initiative to teach and advise incarcerated and formerly incarcerated people has been jointly developed by Resilience Education, Hour Children, Osborne Association, and the Tamer Center for Social Enterprise at Columbia Business School, with support of the Center for Justice at Columbia University.
-We also teach formerly incarcerated students who have taken or have applied for Justice Through Code, a Python coding and interpersonal skills building course which is a joint initiative of the Tamer Center and the Center for Justice.
+We also teach formerly incarcerated students who have taken or have applied for Justice Through Code, a tech training/coding and interpersonal skills building series of courses which is a joint initiative of the Tamer Center and the Center for Justice.
 MBA/EMBA students will be engaged in course teaching, mentoring/advising, and other curricular development projects.